Hot, dusty and on fire: Portugal's heatwave breaks records

-Temperatures built to around 45 degrees Celsius (113 Fahrenheit) Friday in many inland areas of Portugal, and were expected to peak at 47 C (116.6 Fahrenheit) in some places Saturday.
+Temperatures built to around 45 degrees Celsius (113 degrees Fahrenheit) Friday in many inland areas of Portugal, and were expected to peak at 47 C (116.6 F) in some places Saturday.
 Large sections of Portugal are on red alert on the Civil Protection Agency's danger scale.

-Portugal's highest recorded temperature was 47.4 C (117.3 Fahrenheit) in 2003.
+Portugal's highest recorded temperature was 47.4 C (117.3 F) in 2003.
 Emergency services have issued a red alert through Sunday, placing extra services such as medical staff and firefighters on standby.

 In Portugal's southern Alentejo province, streets were largely deserted.
 Some farmers chose to work during the night instead of in the heat of the day.
 Beaches around Lisbon, the capital, were packed.